-- 63 Most state securities statutes substantially mirror the fraud laws of the federal securities provisions.
-Some also impose civil liability for negligently made false statements involving the sale of any security.
-For an overview, see PRACTISING LAW INSTITUTE, ACCOUNTANT'S LIABILITY: LAW AND LITIGATION (1975). - 64 P. Hooper and J. Rage, The Legal Environment of Public Accounting, LIV C.P.A.
-JOURNAL, No. 6, 36 (1984). - 65 Id. at 38. - 66 "[T]he scope of accountant's liability is expanding.
-Simon [see note 76, infra and accompanying text] . . . define[s] compliance with [generally accepted accounting principles] as a relevant, but not determinative, criterion in assessing a defendant's liability . . .
-[R]ecent state court decisions have ramifications of imposing criminal liability upon accountants for preparing work papers, making adjusting entries and being associated with unaudited financial statements.
-In light of [such] decisions, accountants must engage in their professional practice in a most prudent and circumspect manner."
-Gruenbaum and Steinberg, note 52, supra at 307-08. - 67 Section 24 provides:
+66. [T]he scope of accountant's liability is expanding.
+Simon [see infra note 76 and accompanying text] . . . define[s] compliance with [generally accepted accounting principles] as a relevant, but not determinative, criterion in assessing a defendant's liability. . . .
+[R]ecent state court decisions have ramifications of imposing criminal liability upon accountants for preparing workpapers, making adjusting entries and being associated with unaudited financial statements.
+In light of [such] decisions, accountants must engage in their professional practice in a most prudent and circumspect manner.

+Gruenbaum and Steinberg, supra note 52, at 307-08 (footnote omitted).

+67. Section 24 provides:

-Any person who willfully violates any of the provisions of this title, or the rules and regulations promulgated by the Commission under authority thereof, or any person who willfully, in a registration statement filed under this title, makes any untrue statement of a material fact or omits to state any material fact required to be stated therein or necessary to make the statements therein not misleading, shall upon conviction be fined not more than \$10,000 or imprisoned not more than five years, or both.
+Any person who willfully violates any of the provisions of this subchapter, or the rules and regulations promulgated by the Commission under authority thereof, or any person who willfully, in a registration statement filed under this subtitle, makes any untrue statement of a material fact or omits to state any material fact required to be stated therein or necessary to make the statements therein not misleading, shall upon conviction be fined not more than \$10,000 or imprisoned not more than five years or both.

-15 U.S.C. §77x (1976).
+15 U.S.C. § 77x (1982).

-68 Section 32 provides:
+68. Section 32 provides:

-Any person who willfully violates any provision of this title (other than section 30A), or rule or regulation thereunder the violation of which is made unlawful or the observance of which is required under the terms of this title, or any person who willfully and knowingly makes, or causes to be made, any statement in any application, report, or document required to be filed under this title or any rule or regulation thereunder or any undertaking contained in a registration statement as provided in subsection (d) of section 15 of this title or by any self-regulatory organization in connection with an application for membership thereof or participation therein or to become associated with a member thereof, which statement was false or misleading with respect to any material fact, shall upon conviction be fined not more than \$10,000 or imprisoned not more than five years, or both, except that when such person is an exchange, a fine not exceeding \$500,000 may be imposed; but no person shall be subject to imprisonment under this section for the violation of any rule or regulation if he proves that he had no knowledge of such rule or regulation.260
+(a) Any person who willfully violates any provision of this chapter (other than section 78dd-1 of this title), or any rule or regulation thereunder the violation of which is made unlawful or the observance of which is required under the terms of this chapter, or any person who willfully and knowingly makes, or causes to be made, any statement in any application, report, or document required to be filed under this chapter or any rule or regulation thereunder or any undertaking contained in a registration statement as provided in subsection (d) of section 780 of this title, or by any self-regulatory organization in connection with an application for membership or participation therein or to become associated with a member thereof which statement was false or misleading with respect to any material fact, shall upon conviction be fined not more than \$100,000 or imprisoned not more than five years, or both, except that when such person is an exchange, a fine not exceeding \$500,000 may be imposed; but no person shall be subject to imprisonment under this section for the violation of any rule or regulation if he proves that he had no knowledge of such rule or regulation.
+15 U.S.C. § 78ff(a) (Supp.
+III 1985).

-15 U.S.C. §78ff(a) (1976).

-69 18 U.S.C. §1341 (Supp.
-1979) provides: Whoever, having devised or intending to devise any scheme or artifice to defraud, or for obtaining money or property by means of false or fraudulent pretenses, representations, or promises, or to sell, dispose of, loan, exchange, alter, give away, distribute, supply, or furnish or procure for unlawful use any counterfeit or spurious coin, obligation, security, or other article, or anything represented to be or intimated or held out to be such counterfeit or spurious article for the purpose of executing such scheme or artiface or attempting so to do, places in any post office or authorized depository for mail matter, any matter or thing whatever to be sent or delivered by the Postal Service, or takes or receives therefrom, any such matter or thing, or knowingly causes to be delivered by mail according to the direction thereon, or at the place at which it is directed to be delivered by the person to whom it is addressed, any such matter or thing, shall be fined not more than \$1,000 or imprisoned not more than five years, or both.
+69. 18 U.S.C. § 1341 (1982) provides:

+Whoever, having devised or intending to devise any scheme or artifice to defraud, or for obtaining money or property by means of false or fraudulent pretenses, representations, or promises, or to sell, dispose of, loan, exchange, alter, give away, distribute, supply, or furnish or procure for unlawful use any counterfeit or spurious coin, obligation, security, or other article, or anything represented to be or intimated or held out to be such counterfeit or spurious article, for the purpose of executing such scheme or artifice or attempting so to do, places in any post office or authorized depository for mail matter, any matter or thing whatever to be sent or delivered by the Postal Service, or takes or receives therefrom, any such matter or thing, or knowingly causes to be delivered by mail according to the direction thereon, or at the place at which it is directed to be delivered by the person to whom it is addressed, any such matter or criminal liability for auditors.